Pneumonia is a breathing condition in which there is swelling or an infection of the lungs or large airways.

-Aspiration pneumonia occurs when foreign materials (usually food, liquids, vomit, or fluids from the mouth) are breathed into the lungs or airways leading to the lungs.
+Aspiration pneumonia occurs when food, saliva, liquids, or vomit is breathed into the lungs or airways leading to the lungs.

 Risk factors for aspiration or breathing in of foreign material into the lungs are: